romilahotekar05/Neosoft-dotnet/01/Notes.md

 ## Version Control System
+- What is a “version control system”?
+  Version control systems are a category of software tools that helps in recording changes made to files by keeping a track of modifications done to the code.
 - We use VCSs to collaborate as a team of programmars, track changes, do code review and much more...
 - This can be of 2 types
 	- Distributed VCS